A Servant Heart

-Last week we looked at the meaning of the Parable of the Talents.
-When the resourceful servants of the parable serve their master well, he replies, “Well done, good and faithful servant.”
+When the resourceful servants in the Parable of the Talents serve their master well, he replies, “Well done, good and faithful servant.”
 Who wouldn’t want to hear this greeting when we meet our Master face-to-face?
-Having a servant heart doesn’t just happen.
+But having a servant heart doesn’t just happen.
 How do you get a servant’s heart?

 a servant heart- 3 large watercolor blue hearts on white background